jrgrantham/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational relational database is a set of interlinking tables that store data.
-SQL is a relational database
+SQL is a type of relational database, named after the language its written in (structured query language)

 - [ ] Why do tables need a `primary key`?